Background

 Counsel for the Metropolitan Police Service’s Appropriate Authority in a misconduct hearing that resulted in several findings of sexual assault and attempted rape by Officer A against a female officer while off duty, and an associated finding of gross misconduct and the outcome of dismissal without notice.

-Urch v the Chief Constable of South Wales Police (20 July 2023)
+Urch v the Chief Constable of South Wales Police (County Court) (unreported, 20 July 2023)

-Counsel for the defendant in a 4-day jury trial at the County Court at Cardiff, in which the Peter succeeded in running the ‘Parker defence’ in a claim for false imprisonment.
+Counsel for the defendant in a 4-day jury trial at the County Court at Cardiff, in which the ‘Parker defence’ in a claim for false imprisonment was successfully deployed.

 R (oao the Chief Constable of British Transport Police) v Police Misconduct Panel v Aftab [2023] EWHC 589 (Admin)

-R (oao Roberts) v the Commissioner of Police of the Metropolis (High Court (Admin)
+R (oao Roberts) v the Commissioner of Police of the Metropolis (High Court (Admin)) (unreported, 19 January 2023)

 Inquest touching the death of Katie Locke